 In front of 56,530 fans, the 1,765th and last major league game is played at the Kingdome with the Mariners beating the Rangers, 5-2.
 The final contest at 'the Accident on the Occidental' features a round-tripper and a home run saving catch by Ken Griffey, Jr.

-As part of a six-player deal, the Indians trade their #1 starter, right hander Bartolo Colon, to the Expos for first baseman Lee Stevens, three minor league prospects and cash.
+As part of a six-player deal, the Indians trade their #1 starter, right hander Bartolo Colon, to the Expos for first baseman Lee Stevens, three minor league prospects, and cash.
 In exchange, Cleveland gets top prospect Brandon Phillips as well as southpaw Cliff Lee and flycatcher Grady Sizemore.

 In the 50-minute bottom of the first inning at Fenway Park against the Marlins, the Red Sox establish a major league record by scoring 10 runs before making an out.
-Lead-off hitter Johnny Damon, with a single, double and triple, ties a major league mark with three hits in an inning as the home team equals an American League record for most runs scored in the first frame with 14.
+Lead-off hitter Johnny Damon, with a single, double, and triple, ties a major league mark with three hits in an inning as the home team equals an American League record for most runs scored in the first frame with 14.

-In a 15-6 Mets victory over the Yankees at the Stadium, Carlos Delgado, with a double, three-run homer and a grand slam, establishes a new team record with 9 RBIs in one game.
+In a 15-6 Mets victory over the Yankees at the Stadium, Carlos Delgado, with a double, three-run homer, and a grand slam, establishes a new team record with 9 RBIs in one game.
 The first baseman, who breaks Dave Kingmanís 1976 club mark, also surpasses Sky King on the all-time home run list with the first of his two homers, moving into 34th place with his 443rd career round-tripper.

 In a surprising swap between last-place teams, the Indians send Russell Branyan back to the Mariners in exchange for Class AAA outfielder Ezequiel Carrera and shortstop Juan Diaz.
 The trade allows the Tribe to put Matt LaPorta, a highly touted rookie acquired from Milwaukee in the trade for C.C.
 Sabathia two years ago, at first base, and for Seattle, the move is seen as a signal that GM Jack Zduriencik wants his players to know that winning is still a priority for the under-achieving Mís.

 Phillies southpaw Jamie Moyer surpasses Hall of Famer Robin Roberts for allowing the most home runs in a career.
-In his 11-2 victory over Toronto, 47 year-old starter yields a two-run homer to Vernon Wells in the third inning for his record breaking 506th gopher ball.
+In his 11-2 victory over Toronto, the 47 year-old starter yields a two-run homer to Vernon Wells in the third inning for his record breaking 506th gopher ball.

 In the fifth inning of an eventual 2-1 Raysí loss to Arizona, Evan Longoria confronts B.J.
 Upton in the dugout after the outfielder doesnít appear to hustle after Rusty Ryalís deep drive to left-center field, allowing the hit to become a triple.
 The nose-to-nose exchange becomes heated and Upton, who takes exception to his third basemanís criticism, needs to be restrained by teammates.